 Based on what you learned from the above examination of conscience, you should now be ready to better prepare for the next exam.
 In addition to the plan of attack you've made for yourself, don't forget to use the resources available: the Main Equations and Ideas sheets given out for each exam can be a great way to organize and prioritize your studies; there are a number of specific study suggestions here, along with a suggested weekly timeline.

 But maybe the biggest thing to focus on is this: don't just do the assigned problems, really think about them: do you really understand all the steps, or are you doing what I used to do... just going through the motions?
 It's shockingly easy to do this without realizing that you're doing it, so be honest with yourself!

 For example, after you've finished a particular problem, ask yourself: why did they ask this question?
 I assure you, it is not because they're interested in the specific answer to that specific question... no one cares!
 Questions are asked to give you an opportunity to think in more detail about a particular chemical idea.
 What was it?
 How does the problem clarify the idea?
 What's the point?!
 Sometimes the answer to this isn't obvious, which is why they pay me to help you.

 You've probably heard people say that you never really learn something until you have to explain it to someone else.
 In my experience, that is very true.
 So, when you've finished a problem, imagine how you would explain it to a bright, inquisitive third party.
 They'll have questions (e.g., what's the point? who cares?) anticipate them and make sure you have a good answer.

-And again: they pay me to help, but I can't do that if you don't ask for it.
+And again: they pay me to help you, but I can't do that if you don't ask.
 I've got lots of office hours... stop by and see me!